A modern-day Alaskan pioneer, Keith purchased his land in

 mid-life in 1997, Keith and Randi included in their wedding vows to care

-for and especially to protect each other.
+for their home and it's environment and especially to protect each other.
 They make that same promise to

 proud.
 They strive to have a low impact on the environment by using